Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 ## Azure Open AI Provider

-Version 1.2 now supports the utilization of Azure OpenAI Services.
+Native out of the box support of Azure OpenAI Services.
 In order to use this service, you must establish your own service within your Azure instance.
 Currently, Azure Models are accessible in the following regions: Australia East, Canada East, East US, East US 2, France Central, Japan East, North Central US, Sweden Central, Switzerland North, and UK South.
-For the most recent information, please refer to the following resource: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models
+For the most recent information, please refer to the following resource: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models

 ```
   "Epicweb": {